dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 dbt Core is an open-source tool that enables data teams to define and execute data transformations in a cloud data warehouse following analytics engineering best practices.
 While this can work well for ‘single players’ and small technical teams, all development happens on a command-line interface, and production deployments must be self-hosted and maintained.
 This requires significant, costly work that adds up over time to maintain and scale.

+## What you'll learn

+This guide outlines the steps you need to take to move from dbt Core to dbt Cloud and highlights the necessary technical changes:

+- [Account setup](https://docs.getdbt.com/guides/core-to-cloud-1?step=4): Learn how to create a dbt Cloud account, invite team members, and configure it for your team.
+- [Data platform setup](https://docs.getdbt.com/guides/core-to-cloud-1?step=5): Find out about connecting your data platform to dbt Cloud.
+- [Git setup](https://docs.getdbt.com/guides/core-to-cloud-1?step=6): Learn to link your dbt project's Git repository with dbt Cloud.
+- [Developer setup:](https://docs.getdbt.com/guides/core-to-cloud-1?step=7) Understand the setup needed for developing in dbt Cloud.
+- [Environment variables](https://docs.getdbt.com/guides/core-to-cloud-1?step=8): Discover how to manage environment variables in dbt Cloud, including their priority.
+- [Orchestration setup](https://docs.getdbt.com/guides/core-to-cloud-1?step=9): Learn how to prepare your dbt Cloud environment and jobs for orchestration.
+- [Models configuration](https://docs.getdbt.com/guides/core-to-cloud-1?step=10): Get insights on validating and running your models in dbt Cloud, using either the dbt Cloud IDE or dbt Cloud CLI.
+- [What's next?](https://docs.getdbt.com/guides/core-to-cloud-1?step=11): Summarizes key takeaways and introduces what to expect in the following guides.

+### Related docs
+- [Learn dbt Cloud](https://courses.getdbt.com/collections) on-demand video learning.
+- Book [expert-led demos](https://www.getdbt.com/resources/dbt-cloud-demos-with-experts) and insights
+- Work with the [dbt Labs’ Professional Services](https://www.getdbt.com/dbt-labs/services) team to support your data organization and migration.

 ## Prerequisites

 - You have an existing dbt Core project connected to a Git repository and data platform supported in [dbt Cloud](/docs/cloud/connect-data-platform/about-connections).
 - A supported version of dbt or select [Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version) of dbt. <Lifecycle status="Preview"/>
 - You have a dbt Cloud account. **[Don't have one?
 Start your free trial today](https://www.getdbt.com/signup)**!

-### What you'll learn

-This guide outlines the steps you need to take to move from dbt Core to dbt Cloud and highlights the necessary technical changes:

-- [Account setup](https://docs.getdbt.com/guides/core-to-cloud-1?step=3#account-setup): Learn how to create a dbt Cloud account, invite team members, and configure it for your team.
-- [Data platform setup](https://docs.getdbt.com/guides/core-to-cloud-1?step=4#data-platform-setup): Find out about connecting your data platform to dbt Cloud.
-- [Git setup](https://docs.getdbt.com/guides/core-to-cloud-1?step=5#git-setup): Learn to link your dbt project's Git repository with dbt Cloud.
-- [Developer setup:](https://docs.getdbt.com/guides/core-to-cloud-1?step=6#developer-setup) Understand the setup needed for developing in dbt Cloud.
-- [Environment variables](https://docs.getdbt.com/guides/core-to-cloud-1?step=7#environment-variables): Discover how to manage environment variables in dbt Cloud, including their priority.
-- [Orchestration setup](https://docs.getdbt.com/guides/core-to-cloud-1?step=8#orchestration-setup): Learn how to prepare your dbt Cloud environment and jobs for orchestration.
-- [Models configuration](https://docs.getdbt.com/guides/core-to-cloud-1?step=9#models-configuration): Get insights on validating and running your models in dbt Cloud, using either the dbt Cloud IDE or dbt Cloud CLI.
-- [What's next?](https://docs.getdbt.com/guides/core-to-cloud-1?step=10#whats-next): Summarizes key takeaways and introduces what to expect in the following guides.

-### Related docs
-- [Learn dbt Cloud](https://courses.getdbt.com/collections) on-demand video learning.
-- Book [expert-led demos](https://www.getdbt.com/resources/dbt-cloud-demos-with-experts) and insights
-- Work with the [dbt Labs’ Professional Services](https://www.getdbt.com/dbt-labs/services) team to support your data organization and migration.

 ## Account setup